-There are the challenges, such as no water so we needed to add underground and above ground containers and have the water trucked in every few weeks for everything except drinking water.
-Drinking water we purchase from a special facility, 10 each 5 gal. containers and keep in the main house.
+There are the challenges, such as no water so we needed to add underground and above ground containers and have the water trucked in every couple of weeks for everything except drinking water.
+Drinking water we purchase from a special facility, 14 each – 5 gal. containers and keep in the main house.
 When we have 5 empty containers we take them to be refilled.
 The water company is installing water lines in the area but are still a few miles from our house so we do not expect them for a couple more years.

 Here in Mexico, you hire a guard or night watchman if you have building material or you might just arrive the next day to find that somehow it all disappeared during the night.
 The night watchman always has a dog and some form of protection.
 I’ll share an article about dogs and life in Mexico because they are an important part of living life on the edge of the Jungle.